1. Introduction to the collaborative professional learning bursary

 - Building Collaborative Professional Communities: The bursary is designed to support the creation and sustainability of professional learning communities.

-- Promoting the Teaching Profession: Each bursary recipient will be required to create a digital asset that showcases their professional learning activities, which will be used to promote the teaching profession more broadly.
+- Promoting the Teaching Profession: Each bursary recipient will be required to create a digital asset that demonstrates their professional learning activities and the impact on teachers.
+This will be used to promote the teaching profession more broadly.

 2. Eligible activities